Skip to content

 An advocate of the belief that a large living space isn’t needed to “live large.”
 Morris, along with her gorgeous family, creates content for those who wish to move to a smaller living space; which includes sharing information aimed at helping her community reduce their carbon footprint in a comfortable and enjoyable way.
 Her goal is to motivate those who follow her to move away from the “living large” lifestyle that contributes to hyper-consumerism and overconsumption toward a greener and more equal path moving forward.

 Morris also shares her expertise via a diverse array of news + editorial outlets and speaking engagements, her video content, and her book: Small Space Style: Because You Don’t Need to Live Large to Live Beautifully.
-Her website https://www.whitneyleighmorris.com/.
-External Link.
-Opens in new window. includes links to her various tiny living projects and a way to contact her to find out more about her small spaces lifestyle advice.
+Her website https://www.whitneyleighmorris.com/ includes links to her various tiny living projects and a way to contact her to find out more about her small spaces lifestyle advice.

 Annett & Paul – Living Tiny and Green